 Who We Are

-In addition to producing PotomacLocal.com, Uriah worked as freelance journalist at WRC-TV in Washington where his stories appeared on the station’s website, NBCWashington.com.
+– In addition to producing PotomacLocal.com, I worked as freelance journalist at NBC 4 in Washington where my stories appeared on the station’s website NBCWashington.com.

-Prior to writing for NBC he covered breaking news, transit issues, police, fire and rescue at News & Messenger and InsideNoVA.com in Prince William County, Va.
-While there, he covered the execution of Washington, D.C. area sniper John Allen Mohammed, covered the election and inauguration of President Barack Obama and many other stories that gripped the local community.
+– Prior to writing for NBC, I covered breaking news, transit issues, police, fire and rescue at News & Messenger newspaper and its companion website Insidenova.com in Prince William County, Va.
+While there, I covered the execution of Washington, D.C. area sniper John Allen Mohammed, covered the election and inauguration of President Barack Obama and many other community stories.

-While writing, reporting and producing for Mills TV, Uriah was the recipient of a Telly Award for outstanding feature reporting.
+– While writing, reporting and producing for Mills TV, I was the recipient of a Telly Award for outstanding feature reporting in 2002.

 Mary has worked with several publications including News & Messenger, Stafford County Sun and Insidenova.com.